Decision Optimization notebooks

 You can read the full DOcplex API documentation on rawgit.
 You can find DOcplex examples on the Decision Optimization GitHub.

-In addition to DOcplex, a scenario API is available for you to create scenarios in Watson Studio and handle models made in the Decision Optimization model builder.
+In addition to DOcplex, a Decision Optimization client API is available for you to create scenarios and handle models that are made in the Decision Optimization experiment UI.
 For example, see Generating multiple scenarios.

-See the dd-scenario-client-python documentation.
+See the Decision Optimization client API documentation.
 You can also find the previous example in the jupyter folder of the DO-samples.

 Running Decision Optimization notebooks

-Depending on whether you are interested in Constraint Programming or Linear Programming, choose one of the two notebooks presented earlier in this section and run it in Watson Studio as follows.
+Depending on whether you are interested in Constraint Programming or Linear Programming, choose one of the two notebooks presented earlier and run it as follows.

-- From the Gallery, open the notebook you want to work with.
+1. From the Resource hub, open the notebook you want to work with.

-- If you have already created a project in Watson Studio, click the Copy button
+2. If you have already created a project in Cloud Pak for Data as a Service, click Add to project.

-- Select an existing project in the drop-down list, and select a runtime, for example Default Python 3.7 XS (or for larger models which require the Commercial Edition of CPLEX engines, select Default Python 3.7 XS + DO) and click Create Notebook.
+3. Select an existing project in the drop-down list, and select a runtime, for example Runtime 23.1 on Python 3.10 XS (or for larger models that require the Commercial Edition of CPLEX engines, select DO + NLP Runtime 23.1 on Python 3.10 XS), and click Create.
 The notebook is added to your project.

-If you have not already created a project in Watson Studio, click the Download button to download
+If you do not already have a project in Cloud Pak for Data as a Service, click the Download button Download button to download the example onto your computer.

 To run your notebook, click Cell > Run All.

 Example Python notebooks are provided in the Decision Optimization GitHub.
-To use these, see Jupyter notebook samples.
-These examples do not use the model builder.
+To use these notebooks, see Jupyter notebook samples.
+These examples do not use the experiment UI.

-Also a Python notebook that shows you how to generate multiple scenarios using randomized data is provided in the jupyter folder of the DO-samples.
-This can be useful to test a model made in the model builder with different data sets.
-See Generating multiple scenarios for how to do this.
+Also a Python notebook that shows you how to generate multiple scenarios and that uses randomized data, is provided in the jupyter folder of the DO-samples.
+This approach can be useful to test a model made in the experiment UI with different data sets.
+For more information, see Generating multiple scenarios.

 Decision Optimization tutorials